Electrical Engineering (EE)

 EE 481 Bioelectric Phenomena (3) Study of electrical phenomena in living systems.
 Mechanisms underlying bioelectric activity.
 Membrane and transepithelial potentials, skin impedance, electrocardiography, neuroelectric signals, diagnostic considerations, laboratory demonstrations.
 Pre: 480 or consent.

-EE 491 (Alpha) Special Topics in Electrical Engineering (3) Content will reflect special interests of visiting/permanent faculty; to be oriented toward juniors and seniors.
+EE 491 (Alpha) Special Topics in Electrical Engineering (3) Course content will reflect special interests of visiting/permanent faculty; to be oriented toward juniors and seniors.
 (B) artificial intelligence; (C) circuits; (D) communications; (E) computer hardware; (F) computer software; (G) computer vision; (H) control; (I) devices; (J) fields; (K) power.
-Repeatable unlimited times.
 Pre: consent.

 EE 494 Provisional Topics (3) Upper division course with subject matter to be announced.

-EE 496 Capstone Design Project (V) Significant project integrating the design content of previous courses and incorporating engineering standards and realistic constraints.
-Written report must document all aspects of the design process: reliability, safety, economics, ethics.
-Repeatable unlimited times.
+EE 496 Capstone Design Project (V) A significant project that integrates the design content of previous courses and satisfies realistic constraints involving reliability, safety, and economics, as well as aesthetic, ethical and societal aspects of the problem.
 A-F only.
 Pre: 396 or consent.

 EE 499 Directed Reading (V) Investigation of advanced engineering problems.
-Repeatable unlimited times.
 Pre: senior standing and consent.

 EE 500 Master’s Plan B/C Studies (1)